 I frequently ask my clients; do you truly have complete access and control of your Microsoft Office 365 data?
-The standard answer is typical, “of course I do,” or “Microsoft takes care of that for me.”
+The standard answer is the typical, “of course I do,” or “Microsoft takes care of that for me.”
 However, the reality is that Microsoft only protects the underlying infrastructure in Office 365, which means customers are still responsible for protecting their data.

 To understand how this affects the organisation and the solutions available, we first need to understand what our responsibilities are.
 Below is an extract of the Office 365 Shared Responsibility Model.

 Microsoft Office 365 eliminates the need to host your email, files and content management infrastructure; however, it doesn’t replace the need to have a backup of your business-critical data.

 With Office 365, it’s your data — you control it — and it’s your responsibility to protect it.